ruizca/astromatch/README.rst

 NOTE: THIS IS A PRELIMINARY DEVELOPMENT VERSION,
 FAR FROM BEING FULLY TESTED AND DOCUMENTED.

-``astromatch`` is a Python 2/3 package for statistical cross-matching of astronomical catalogues.
+``astromatch`` is a Python 3 package for statistical cross-matching of astronomical catalogues.
 We offer three different methods: 'lr', our own implementation of the likelihood ratio method; 'xmatch', which uses an external server hosted by the CDS; and 'nway', using the NWAY package.

 ``astromatch`` gives a consistent output for different cross-matching methods, enabling an easier comparison of their results.
-It also offers a useful framework, well integrated within the Astropy's ecosystem, for including new methods.
+It also offers a useful framework, well integrated within the Astropy framework, for including new methods.

 Dependencies